 This program offers supervised community service to juveniles who are assigned community service hours by Juvenile Intake or by a Juvenile Judge.

 Shoplifting Diversion is a court ordered program designed to educate juveniles and parents about shoplifting, the laws, and the impact of shoplifting on the community.
-Attendees complete two hours of community service as part of the program.

 Tackling Tough Life Skills